aimhigherweb/iec_website/content/what-we-do/myopia.md

 #### What causes myopia?

 The exact causes of myopia are not known.
 At various times people have blamed excessive amounts of reading, poor metabolism, poor diet, poor light, poor posture and genetic factors.
-Recent research has shown that the development of myopia is influenced by both genetic and environmental factors.
+Recent research has shown that the development of myopia is influenced by both genetic and environmental factors.<sup>2</sup>

 #### Can myopia be cured?